AGLC says sampling restricted to retail store owners in Alberta (This decision has now been reversed)

 The provincial cannabis regulator (Alberta Gaming, Liquor and Cannabis) sent out a memo on October 18 to all cannabis licensees, representatives, and suppliers, reminding them of the province’s rules around cannabis sampling.

-While the AGLC allowed cannabis sampling in 2023, cannabis suppliers must be registered with the AGLC as “cannabis representatives,” and samples can only be provided by those representatives directly to retail cannabis store licensees in retail cannabis stores.
+While AGLC allowed cannabis sampling in 2023, cannabis suppliers must be registered with AGLC as “cannabis representatives,” and samples can only be provided by those representatives directly to retail cannabis store licensees in retail cannabis stores.

-These product samples, reminds the AGLC, are for licensee use only and may not be provided directly to a licensee’s staff or the general public.
+These product samples, reminds AGLC, are for licensee use only and may not be provided directly to a licensee’s staff or the general public.

 The memo also notes that “AGLC inspectors attended recent cannabis industry events and observed Cannabis Representatives and Cannabis Suppliers providing cannabis product samples to event attendees.”